 - Select the field you want to filter on.

 - Choose the operator and then input the data and click APPLY.

-- Filter by Current User or Other Users or All Users: In the Report Builder, when you filter on user fields, you can now select current user or other users (SFDC) or all users.
-Current user is the logged in user and other users refers to the rest of the users in your organization.
-You will be able to see these options in objects related to users.
-For example, Created by ID(Salesforce), ID, Name, Email(MDA), etc.
+- Filter by Custom or Current Year: In the Report Builder, when you filter on date fields, you can set a custom date or you can select year, month or week from the dropdown list of your choice.
+You will be able to see these options in objects related to company.
+For example, Created Date, Modified Date, Renewal Date, etc.

 - By default all filters are unlocked.

-- If you are using dates in the filters, put them first to optimize the query.
+- If you are using dates in the filters, place them first to optimize the query.

-- If you are using the operators 'contains' or 'equals' make it the last filter.
+- If you are using the operators 'contains' or 'equals,' place them last in the filters.

 - "Includes" Operator can be applied only on the following data types: String, Email and GSID.

 - If you want to apply Includes operator on a String data type, type/add the required value, and then press Tab to add next value to the filter.
 You can add a maximum of 10 values per filter.